p3trus/slave/doc/source/async.rst

 ===============

 Slave has a built-in compatibility layer for the tornado framework.
-It is currently in an early state and only socket connections are supported.
+It is currently in an early state and only socket transports are supported.
 Nevertheless, it is already usable.
 The following examples will show how to make use of it.